kjvbrt/root2gltf/README.md

 This app converts detector objects from ROOT format in GLtf.
 Depends on JSROOT and Three.js.

+Uses also patched version of the `GLTFExporter.js` from Three.js.

 ## Installation

 After git clone run: